Link-Li/CLMLF/README.md

 If you find this code useful for your research, please consider citing:

 ```

-@misc{li2022clmlfa,
+@inproceedings{li2022clmlfa,
-      title={CLMLF:A Contrastive Learning and Multi-Layer Fusion Method for Multimodal Sentiment Detection},
+    title = "CLMLF:A Contrastive Learning and Multi-Layer Fusion Method for Multimodal Sentiment Detection",
-      author={Zhen Li and Bing Xu and Conghui Zhu and Tiejun Zhao},
+    author = "Zhen Li and Bing Xu and Conghui Zhu and Tiejun Zhao",
-      year={2022},
-      archivePrefix={Findings of NAACL 2022}
+    booktitle = "Findings of the Association for Computational Linguistics: NAACL 2022",
+    year = "2022",
+    publisher = "Association for Computational Linguistics",
 }

 ```